rstriquer/eloquent-logger/README.md

 ## How to unit-test

-This package make use of in memory sqlite to test its feature therefore be sure to have php-sqlite (or similar) installed on your system before running tests.
+This package make use of in memory sqlite to test its feature therefore be sure to have ext-sqlite installed on your system before running tests.

 ```bash
 composer run test:unit